wavesgroup/fluid-mechanics-notes/syllabus.md

 ## Grading

-* Homework (40%); assignments will be given every Wednesday and due the following Monday.
+* Homework (40%); assignments will be given every Wednesday and will be due the following Monday.
+  Each assignment is graded on a scale of 0-3 (0: not submitted; 1: incomplete;
+  2: complete and partially correct; 3: complete and correct).
+  I use fractional scores where applicable, so, for example, a complete and mostly correct assignment may give you a 2.5.
 * Final exam (60%); exam is open-book take-home exam, due in 48 hours.

 ## Approximate course schedule

 * Week 1: Review of vector calculus
-* Week 2: Fluid kinematics
+* Week 2: Eulerian and Lagrangian descriptions of fluid flows
-* Week 3: Velocity gradient, strain rate, rotation, stress
-* Week 4: Conservation of volume, mass, and momentum
+* Week 3-4: Conservation of volume, mass, and momentum
-* Week 5: Stream function, velocity potential, and Bernoulli's principle
+* Week 5: Rotating flows
-* Week 6: Vorticity
+* Week 6: Stratified flows
-* Week 7: Boundary layers
+* Week 7-8: Shallow water systems
-* Week 8: Turbulence
+* Week 9-10: Turbulence
-* Week 9: Steady Navier-Stokes equations
-* Week 10: Flow instabilities
-* Week 11: Rotating and stratified flows
-* Week 12: Surface gravity waves
+* Week 11-12: Boundary layers
-* Week 13: Internal gravity waves
+* Week 13: Surface gravity waves
 * Week 14: Review and discussion
 * Week 15: Final exam